Valaa-Technologies/valaa-vault/packages/raem/README.md

 permitted, but [considered equal to the base64url](https://tools.ietf.org/html/rfc7515#appendix-C) using `+` <-> `-`, `/` <-> `_` character mappings.

-### 1.2.1 Secondary - lenient naming, restricted ownership
+### 1.2.1 secondary-part - lenient naming, restricted ownership

-The *secondary* id parts has a character set restricted to `reg-name`.
-Character set is treated case senstively.
-Any characters in the set which can be expressed without percent encoding must not be percent encoded.

-They are used for various types of deterministic resources with some restricted behaviour:

-TODO(iridian): Elaborate these.
+The *secondary* id part is a qualified name which can be expanded into an URI.
+This URI then defines how the referred resource is determined from the primary resource.

+`secondary-part    = prefix *( pchar / "/" )`
+`prefix            = *( unreserved / pct-encoded / sub-delims / "@" ) ":"`

+The expansion is done by replacing the prefix with a corresponding value.
+Currently the only allowed prefixes and their semantics is limited to the exclusive list of three entries:

-1. instance-ghost ids
+1. prefix `@:` - instance-ghost ids
-  `f00:>ba54:>b7e4` - where `b7e4` is a traditional resource, `ba54:>b7e4`
+  `urn:valos:ba54/@:b7e4` reads as "inside the instanced resource `ba54` the ghost of the regular resource `b7e4`".
+  The expansion of the prefix `@:` is `valos:urn:` itself.
+  This means nested ghost paths are allowed, like so:
-  reads as "a ghost in instance `ba54` with ghost prototype `b7e4`" and `f00:>ba54:>b7e4` reads as "instance `f00` ownling ghost of `ba54:>b7e4`".
+  `urn:valos:f00b/@:ba54/@:b7e4` reads as "inside the instance `f00b` the ghost of `urn:valos:ba54/@:b7e4`.
-  Etc.
-2. property ids
+2. prefix `.:` - property ids
-  `f00:.propName` - a directly owned Property with fixed name `propName` and prototype implicitly locked to `f00-prototype:.propName`.
+  `urn:valos:f00b/.:propName` - a directly owned Property resource with a constant name `propName` and prototype which is dynamically linked to the corresponding Property in the prototype of `urn:valos:f00b`, like so: `${prototype("urn:valos:f00b")}/.:propName`.
-3. virtual resource ids
+3. prefix `$:` - virtual resource ids
   permanently immaterial ghosts with nevertheless separate identities.
-  When used as prototype with instance-ghosts allows salty duplication of the same fundamental prototype
+  When used as prototype with instance-ghosts allows separate instantiation of the same fundamental prototype in the same instance:
-  `f00:/1:>b74e`
-  `f00:/2:>b74e`
-  `f00:/3:>b74e`
+  `urn:valos:f00b/$:1/@:b74e`
+  `urn:valos:f00b/$:2/@:b74e`
+  `urn:valos:f00b/$:textsalt/@:b74e`

-Resources identified by these parts are tightly bound to the resource identified by the primary party (which must exist).
+Resources identified by these parts are tightly bound to the resource identified by the primary part (which must exist).
 They must be always directly or indirectly owned by the primary resource.

 ### 1.3.
 ValaaReference

-Javascript class which implements Valaa reference URI and associated operations.
+Javascript class which implements ValOS reference URI and associated operations.